Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with

 \subsection{Limiting fragmentation}

-A hypothesis of limiting fragmentation~\cite{Limiting1,Limiting2,Limiting3} claims that the fragments of a colliding hadron will follow a limiting rapidity distribution in the rest frame of the target hadron.
+The hypothesis of limiting fragmentation~\cite{Limiting1,Limiting2,Limiting3} asserts that the number of fragments of a colliding hadron will follow a limiting rapidity distribution in the rest frame of the target hadron.
 In this case the rapidity distribution of the secondary particles in the forward rapidity region would be independent of the center-of-mass energy.
-In this paper, a test of the limiting fragmentation hypothesis is performed by using the LHCf measurements in $\pp$ collisions at $\sqs=2.76$ and $\tev{7}$.
+In this paper, a test of the limiting fragmentation hypothesis is performed by using LHCf data in $\pp$ collisions at $\sqs=2.76$ and $\tev{7}$.

-The rapidity distribution, $(1/\sigma_\text{inel})(d\sigma/dy)$, in this analysis can be obtained by using very similar methods used for the derivation of the average $\pt$ that have been discussed in Sec.~\ref{sec:average_pt}.
+The normalized rapidity distribution of $\pizero$s, $(1/\sigma_\text{inel})(d\sigma/dy)$, in this analysis can be obtained by using very similar methods that were used for the derivation of the average $\pt$ in Sec.~\ref{sec:average_pt}.

-The first method uses the fit of an empirical distribution to the LHCf data $\pt$ spectra in Fig.~\ref{fig:pt_7TeV} and \ref{fig:pt_2TeV} in each rapidity range.
-As we discussed in Sec.~\ref{sec:average_pt}, two distributions are chosen to parametrise the $\pt$ spectra: a Gaussian distribution and a thermodynamic distribution.
-The rapidity distribution is derived by integrating the best-fit Gaussian and thermodynamic distributions along the $\pt$ axis from $\gev{0}$ to infinity.
+The first method uses the fit of an empirical distribution to the LHCf $\pt$ distributions in Fig.~\ref{fig:pt_7TeV} and \ref{fig:pt_2TeV} in each rapidity range.
+As we discussed in Sec.~\ref{sec:average_pt}, two distributions are chosen to parametrize the $\pt$ distributions: a Gaussian distribution and a Hagedorn function.
+The rapidity distribution is derived by integrating the best-fit Gaussian distribution and Hagedorn function along the $\pt$ axis from $\gev{0.0}$ to infinity.

-The rapidity distribution can also be simply obtained by numerically integrating the $\pt$ spectra in Fig.~\ref{fig:pt_7TeV} and \ref{fig:pt_2TeV}.
-In this approach, the derivation of the $(1/\sigma_\text{inel})(d\sigma/dy)$ value is possible only in the rapidity range where the $\pt$ spectra are available down to \gev{0}.
-Again, the final rapidity distribution is derived from the averaging of the rapidity distributions obtained from the above mentioned methods.
-The uncertainty is given by the minimum and maximum values for each rapidity bin.
+The rapidity distribution can also be obtained by numerically integrating the $\pt$ distributions in Fig.~\ref{fig:pt_7TeV} and \ref{fig:pt_2TeV}.
+In this approach, the derivation of the $(1/\sigma_\text{inel})(d\sigma/dy)$ value is possible only in the rapidity range where the $\pt$ distributions are available down to \gev{0.0}.
+Again, the final rapidity distribution is derived by averaging the rapidity distributions obtained by the above three methods.
+The estimated uncertainty is obtained from the minimum and maximum values for each rapidity bin.

-Figure~\ref{fig:dndy} shows the rapidity distributions as a function of the rapidity loss $\deltay$ (i.e., $\ybeam - y$) in $\pp$ collisions at $\sqs=2.76$ (open circles, red) and $\tev{7}$ (filled circles, black).
-The rapidity distributions for both collision energies mostly appear to lie along a common curve in the rapidity range $-1.8<\deltay<-0.8$, with the LHCf measurements consistent with the hypothesis of limiting fragmentation in the very forward region at the $\pm\SI{15}{\percent}$ level.
+Figure~\ref{fig:dndy} shows the rapidity distributions as functions of the rapidity loss $\deltay$ (i.e., $\ybeam - y$) in $\pp$ collisions at $\sqs=\tev{2.76}$ (open red circles) and $\tev{7}$ (filled black circles).
+The rapidity distributions for both collision energies mostly appear to lie along a common curve in the rapidity range $-1.8<\deltay<-0.8$.
+LHCf data are consistent at the $\pm\SI{15}{\percent}$ level with the hypothesis of limiting fragmentation in the very forward region.